mashingan/anonimongo/readme.md

 * Some third-party library which targeting OpenSSL <= 1.0 results in unstable behaviour.
 See [issue #7 comment](https://github.com/mashingan/anonimongo/issues/7#issuecomment-674516511)
 * All internal connection implementations are Asynchronous IO.
 No support for multi-threading.
+* `retryableWrites` is doing operation twice in case the first attempt is failed.
+The mongo reference of it can be found [here](retry-wr).
+It's hard to test intentionally fail hence it hasn't been undergone extensive testing.
+As it's almost no different with normal operation, user can retry by themselves to increase of the retrying.
+Bulk write is reusing the previous mentioned operations so it's supported too.

 [TOC](#table-of-content)